The following Insurance & Reinsurance practice note provides comprehensive and up to date legal information covering:

 STOP PRESS: The decision of The Financial Conduct Authority v Arch Insurance, was handed down on 15 January 2021.
 See: LNB News 15/01/2021 107.

 Business interruption insurance has typically been sold as an extension to commercial property policies.
 Most business interruption cover requires that any such losses result from damage to insured property.
 There is, however, no standard form of business interruption insurance and some insurers offered policies with additional triggers for business interruption cover, such as denial of access or closure by a public authority.

 Many businesses have sought to claim under their business interruption insurance for coronavirus (COVID-19) losses but few have been indemnified.
 Aggrieved policyholders were vocal and the mainstream press critical of the insurance industry’s response.
 Both have, however, overlooked the complex legal issues that have arisen in the context of coronavirus business interruption, which, unlike conventional perils such as fire or flood, cannot so easily be located at a particular place and time.
-These matters were clarified by the first instance decision in the FCA test
+These matters were clarified by the first instance decision

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.